-This week, I’m starting a series on meal planning and how I save money on groceries.
-I thought it would be helpful to provide some tips on how to do this.
+This week, I’m giving some tricks I use to keep grocery costs down.
 Really being strategic about planning out a weekly menu, shopping with a list and managing leftovers can seriously save money on groceries.
-When you consider that the big 3 household expenditures are housing, transportation and food, learning how to better manage your kitchen is a great money saving opportunity.
+When you consider that the big 3 household expenditures are housing, transportation and food, learning how to better manage your kitchen is a great money-saving opportunity.
 Of course, it’s not all about money.
 Just think of how much healthier food you prepare at home can be for your family.
 For much less than going out to eat, you can put whole, nutritious foods on your table that will be a benefit to everyone.

 This is part one of an ongoing series of our weekly meal plan and grocery shopping trip.
 Each week, I’ll provide you with a daily meal plan and grand total spent.